hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/9-graphics/index.md

 ### Editing

+- components
+    - layer
+        - level at which an object is placed in an image
+        - represents part of graphic (as pixels in bitmaps)

 - tools
     - layer tool
+        - what it does
             - To separate elements of image
                 - to worked on independently
             - To overlay elements onto others
                 - each element can be moved independently of the others
             - allows editing of elements while leaving other elements untouched
             - do stuff to one element/layer (without affecting others)
             - allows transparency effects (of objects)
             - To insert text
                 - writing can be placed anywhere on the image
+        - how to use it
+            - adjust transparency to allow other layers to be seen
+            - can overlap to create composite image
+            - can replicate to show copies (of same thing)
+            - can replicate to mask parts of image
+            - to ajdust brightness / saturation
     - flatten tool
         - To merge all layers into one layer
         - To discard hidden layers